Capcom stunned as its final puzzle solved in hours

 The puzzle that lasted less than a double coffee ☕

-The irony is that while Capcom expected a two-week mystery, players finished it off with the same speed with which a speedrunner ignores tutorials.
-Some on the team are already joking that the next puzzle should include a lock with a real timer or, directly, a note that says: Please wait 14 days before solving it.
+The irony is that while Capcom expected a two-week mystery, players finished it as quickly as a speedrunner ignores tutorials.
+Some on the team already joke that the next puzzle should include a lock with a real timer or, directly, a note saying: Please wait 14 days before solving it.
 The community, for its part, is already looking for the next challenge.